ranfysvalle02/noisy-danger/README.md

 # noisy-text
-## Taming the Text Storm: How PyTorch Lightning Tackles Noisy NLP Data
+## From Noise to Knowledge: Tackling Noisy NLP Data

 Text analysis is a powerful tool, but noisy text – riddled with typos, slang, and inconsistencies – can throw a wrench in the works.
 This is especially true for Natural Language Processing (NLP) tasks like sentiment analysis or topic modeling.